Superior Hypogastric Plexus Block

 • Injury to the pelvis from surgery or radiation treatment

 Your healthcare provider may use SHPB to diagnose the cause of your pain.
-He or she can do so by injecting numbing medicine (local anesthetic) in the area to see if your pain improves.
+They can do so by injecting numbing medicine (local anesthetic) in the area to see if your pain improves.
 The shot helps to pinpoint the pelvic organs as the source of pain.
 In other cases, SHPB can be used to treat your pain with injection of other medicine in the area.

 What are the risks of a superior hypogastric plexus block?